djeada/Databases-Notes/notes/09_database_replication/02_master_standby_replication.md

 SELECT * FROM pg_create_physical_replication_slot('standby_slot');
 ```

-Modify the `primary_conninfo` on the standby to include the slot:
+Modify the `primary_conninfo` on the standby server to include the slot name:

 ```conf
 primary_slot_name = 'standby_slot'
 ```